Hawker Siddeley Harrier: Royal Air Force

 The first RAF squadron to be equipped with the Harrier GR.1, No. 1 Squadron, started to convert to the aircraft at RAF Wittering in April 1969.
 An early demonstration of the Harrier's capabilities was the participation of two aircraft in the Daily Mail Transatlantic Air Race in May 1969, flying between St Pancras railway station, London and central Manhattan with the use of aerial refuelling.
-The Harrier completed the journey in 6 hours 11 minutes.
+The overall journey between the Post Office Tower and Empire State Building took 6 hours 11 minutes; the Harrier had a flight time of 5 hours 57 minutes.
 Two Harrier squadrons were established in 1970 at the RAF's air base in Wildenrath to be part of its air force in Germany; another squadron was formed there two years later.
 In 1977, these three squadrons were moved forward to the air base at Gütersloh, closer to the prospective front line in the event of an outbreak of a European war.
 One of the squadrons was disbanded and its aircraft distributed between the other two.

 In RAF service, the Harrier was used in close air support (CAS), reconnaissance, and other ground-attack roles.
 The flexibility of the Harrier led to a long-term heavy deployment in West Germany as a conventional deterrent and potential strike weapon against Soviet aggression; from camouflaged rough bases the Harrier was expected to launch attacks on advancing armour columns from East Germany.
 Harriers were also deployed to bases in Norway and Belize, a former British colony.
 No. 1 Squadron was specifically earmarked for Norwegian operations in the event of war, operating as part of Allied Forces Northern Europe.
 The Harrier's capabilities were necessary in the Belize deployment, as it was the only RAF combat aircraft capable of safely operating from the airport's short runway; British forces had been stationed in Belize for several years due to tensions over a Guatemalan claim to Belizean territory; the forces were withdrawn in 1993, two years after Guatemala recognized the independence of Belize.